Cain’s story is told in Genesis 4:1-24.

-He was the older brother (and possibly twin) of Abel.
+He was the older brother of Abel.
 Cain worked the land and Abel looked after the animals.

 He ignored God’s advice as to how he could fix it and murdered his brother instead.